Wednesday, January 7, 2009

 As a kid, I met Bob in the early '70s, and a few years later, was invited to be on his show to talk about Godzilla...
 I was only a kid, but Bob treated me like an adult, which was unlike most grown-ups.
 In fact, as nervous as I was (my leg was shaking the entire time), Bob asked me to come back to the show, to provide information on Japanese monster movies for "Creature Features."
 What a thrill, it seems so surreal now.
 In fact, I think it felt surreal back then, too.
 This too, is similarly, surreal.

-When Bob launched the "Captain Cosmic" show in 1977, he asked me to come on the show to talk about THE SPACE GIANTS, and asked me — a clueless teenager — for suggestions for other programs to run on "Cosmic."
+When Bob launched the "Captain Cosmic" show in 1977, he invited me to come on the show to talk about THE SPACE GIANTS, and asked — a clueless teenager — for suggestions for other programs to run on "Cosmic."
 This was the kind of guy that Bob was.
-After the death of my Mom in 1979 (my Dad was already deceased), Bob became a surrogate family member to me, and kept me in his thoughts and called me when he found opportunities for me, and put up the money to launch my short-lived "Godzilla Fan Club."
+After the death of my Mom in early 1979 (my Dad was already deceased), Bob became like a surrogate family member, kept me in his thoughts, called me when he found opportunities for me, and put up the money to launch my short-lived "Godzilla Fan Club."

 Bob phoned me one day, and told me to call a woman at Bill Graham Presents, who was looking for recordings of "monster sounds" to play before a Day on the Green concert.
 "The Monsters of Rock" (featuring AC/DC and Ted Nugent).
 So, I dubbed some sound effects from a couple of Japanese LPs, and was paid in cash and four backstage passes.
-Bob also offered me an interview to intern for a Cameraman position at KTVU — which I turned down for fear of somehow blowing it and disappointing him.
+Bob also offered an interview at KTVU to intern for a Cameraman position — which I turned down for fear of somehow blowing it and disappointing him.